jroesch/dda/resources/report.md

-# Final Project Report
+# CS240A: Final Project
 ### Jared Roesch and Tristan Konolige

 # Introduction

-In deciding on a topic for our project we wanted something interesting, and challenging to work on so that we would have incentives for continuing with it in the future.
-Given our backgrounds and intrest in functional languages we really wanted bring them to the table as well.
-We developed the impression that matrix multiplication was a serious component of many scientific applications.
+In deciding on a topic for our project was hard as we wanted something interesting, and challenging so that there would be sufficient motivation for continuing with it in the future.
+Given our backgrounds and interest in functional languages, we wanted to bring them together into a single project.
+We felt that matrix multiplication in necessary piece of many scientific applications.
-Therefor if you want to be useful in solving the problems any large scale parallel computing both from the material in the class, and our experiences with scientific computing.
+Therefor targeting matrices would help one write algorithms for many parallel computing problems.
+This impression was reinforced both from the material in the class, and our previous experiences with scientific computing.

   As we discussed in our original proposal the goal of our project was to enable both parallel and distributed matrix operations in Haskell.
-We enjoy dragging as much theory as possible back into the "real world" and see if we can appy it.
+We enjoy dragging as much theory as possible back into the "real world" and see if we can apply it.
 We copied this approach from the author of sparse who tried to do that with sparse matrix representation. implementation of parallel and distributed sparse matrices in Haskell.
 With the